Downeastrussell/bangazon-inc/book-1-orientation/chapters/DATA_STRUCTURES_LIST.md

 The downside to using arrays in C#, in particular for web application development, is that is not as easy to add and remove items from an array as it is when you use a `List`.

 The `List` collection in C# has the following methods that an array does not.
+The below methods are built-in functions that preform an operation on every item in a list.

 * [Add()](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.add?view=netcore-2.1)
 * [AddRange()](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.addrange?view=netcore-2.1)